 If you want a regular guided bus tour, this tour will fit the bill.

 If you’re not a local, there are plenty fo great hotel options near the National Mall.
-If you want a splurge, I’d stay at the St. Regis, the Mandarin Oriental, or the Willard Intercontinental.
+If you want a splurge, I’d stay at the St. Regis, the Waldorf Astoria, the Grand Hyatt, or the Willard Intercontinental.
 On my upcoming visit, I’m staying at the Hilton National Mall.

 The National Mall is frequently busy and crowded.
 The best time to go is the spring or fall.
 Though you can get sunny days in the winter as well.